google/grr/monitoring/grafana/README.md

 Quick Start
 -----------
+Before generating the dashboards on your own, note that you may find the sample dashboard in importable JSON format inside the folder `grr/monitoring/grafana/grr_grafanalib_dashboards/dashboards_for_use`.
+From there you may import the sample dashboards without re-generating them to your Grafana instance.
+Only if you wish to generate the dashboards, proceed.

 First, make sure to activate the virtual environment of your GRR installtion (if you use one), and have Grafana and [Prometheus](https://prometheus.io/docs/prometheus/latest/getting_started/#starting-prometheus) running on your GRR deployment.
 To run Prometheus and Grafana with GRR, check out the [monitoring section](https://grr-doc.readthedocs.io/en/latest/maintaining-and-tuning/monitoring.html) of the documentation.